 - You'll want boxes built carefully of good materials, where your swallows will be

-parent swallows can raise strong, healthy young.
+roomy enough so parent swallows can raise strong, healthy young.

 WE RECOMMEND THE FOLLOWING TWO TREE SWALLOW DESIGNS: